Compare prices from Dog Trainers in your local area.

 Tips on training your dog

-Reward good behavior by giving high-value treats
+Reward good behaviour by giving high-value treats

 Give your dog its own space